 A risk factor is something that increases your chance of getting a disease or condition.

-Barrett’s esophagus —Barrett’s esophagus occurs when the squamous cells in the lower esophagus are exposed to acid from the stomach due to acid reflux.
-The acid causes the cells to change from squamous cells, which are flat, to cells shaped like columns.
-These column-shaped cells are the hallmark of Barrett’s esophagus and can eventually become an adenocarcinoma.
+- Barrett’s esophagus —Barrett’s esophagus is the change in the cells of the lower esophagus when they are exposed to acid from the stomach.
+The acid reflux causes the cells to change from the normal squamous cells to columnar cells normally found in the intestine.

-Human papilloma virus (HPV) infection—HPV can cause normal cells to become abnormal.
-HPV infection has been linked to increased risk of several cancers.
-There is increasing evidence that HPV infection may play a role in esophageal cancer risk as well.
+- Human papilloma virus (HPV) infection —HPV can cause normal cells to become abnormal.
+Persistent HPV infection has been linked to increased risk of several cancers.

 - Reviewer: Mohei Abouzied, MD